 The books are not included in the class price.
 Each class page has a link to the bookstore with the required books selected, and you can purchase them directly from the book store.

 No, the books are not included in the price of the class.
 You will need to purchase the books in advance of the class.
 A link to the bookstore page that lists all of the required books for each class is included on the class page.

 You should wait until after you come to class before you schedule the test.

 We will spend 8 hours on law and technical during class, and set your books up so that you can find the answers quickly during the test.
 The recommended study time is about 20 hours, but some folks need more or less time than that, depending on experience.

 Each class requires different books.
 Please refer to the exam prep class description page for a link to the required books for your specific class.
 You can also purchase books through this link.

 You need a contractor to sign an affidavit that you have 1 year of residential experience in the past 5 years to be eligible to take the residential builder exams.

 To be licensed as a commercial general contractor you have to have a contractor sign an affidavit that you have 2 years of experience within the past 5 years with commercial work only.
-The board will not take residential experience, you must have commercial work experience.
+The board will not take residential experience, it has to be commercial work only.

-Specialty contractor classes such as: marine contractor, bridge contractor, asphalt paving contractor, concrete contractor, and many others, are available by request for $650.
-Contact me through my website contact form with the class you’d like to take and I’ll make arrangements to put it on the schedule.
+Specialty contractor classes are available by request for a special fee.
+Contact me through my website contact form with the class you'd like to take and I'll make arrangements to put it on the schedule.